 Along the Weser, Leine and Unstrut, over the Weser mountains, Vogler and Solling and through the Eichsfeld, the pilgrimage route follows historical tracks from Loccum to Volkenroda.
 The pilgrimage route was founded in 1163, when 12 monks and their abbot set off from Volkenroda to the north to found a new monastery in the Cistercian tradition.
 After that, the abbot from Volkenroda went on an annual visitation to Loccum Monastery.
 Since almost nothing is known about the actual route of the clergy, this pilgrimage route was newly created: Start and destination were known.
 On the way through the wonderful countryside, you pass numerous monasteries and monastery ruins, other buildings and the former inner-German border.
 The pilgrimage route is marked with a purple wheel cross on a white background, the model for which can be found in the gatehouse of Loccum Monastery.

-Parts of this content were machine translated using German as the source language for the translation
+Parts of this content were machine translated using German as the source language

 We are a team of dedicated athletes, nature lovers and photographers.
 The outdoors is both our passion and our element and as a Pro+ user, we're inviting you to join us along the way.
 This channel aims to share our personal recommendations with you alongside everything you need to know about our trips.